Empower Your Practice

 On-Premise vs. Cloud-Based Systems: Where Should Your Software Live?

-When you're looking at practice management software, one of the first big decisions you'll have to make is where the system actually lives.
+When you are looking at practice management software, one of the first big decisions you will have to make is where the system actually lives.
 Will it be installed on a server humming away in your clinic's back office, or will it run from the cloud?
 The choice you make here will ripple through everything, from your initial budget to how you and your team access patient data every single day.

 A good way to think about it is like choosing between buying a house outright versus renting a serviced flat.